 Everyone coming to the Foodbank must present a food voucher in order to obtain food.
 If you are a Westminster resident in need of food, we recommend that you make an appointment to discuss your situation with an advisor at either

 Both these organisations are able to issue food vouchers to those in need.

 How do I donate food or money?

-For a list of the items that we need, please click here.
-We are able to accept food donations during normal office working hours (9am-5pm, Monday to Friday) or on Sundays before our morning service.
+From January onwards, we are able to accept food donations during normal office working hours (9am-5pm, Monday to Thursday) or on Sundays before our morning service.
 Please download a food donation form here and include it with your donation.
 The items we regularly need are here.